elemantics/defineObject/README.md

 ```

-Note: defineOjbect will not allow you to redifine exsisting static properties, an exception will be thrown.
+Note: defineOjbect will not allow you to redefine existing static properties, an exception will be thrown.

 [ES5 ONLY] Properties